austinche/sidejob/README.md

 * Any object that can be JSON encoded can be written or read from any input or output port.
 * Ports must be explicitly specified for each job either by the worker configuration or when queuing new jobs unless a port named `*` exists in which case new ports are dynamically created and inherit its options.

-Port options:

-* mode
-    * Queue - This is the default operation mode.
-All data written is read in a first in first out manner.
-    * Memory - No data is stored on the port.
-The most recent value sets the port default value.
-* default - Default value when a read is done on the port with no data
+* Currently, the only port option is a default value which is returned when a read is done on the port when its empty.

 Workers
 -------